BetweenWalls/Journey/README.md

 * textless gems

 ## Installation
-Follow the [wiki instructions](https://pathofdiablo.com/wiki/index.php?title=List_of_Loot_Filters#How_to_Use) and use the direct URL: https://raw.githubusercontent.com/BetweenWalls/Journey/master/item.filter
+Follow the [wiki instructions](https://pathofdiablo.com/wiki/index.php?title=List_of_Loot_Filters#How_to_Use) and use the direct URL: https://raw.githubusercontent.com/BetweenWalls/Journey/individual-names/item.filter

-Alternatively, [download **item.filter**](https://drive.google.com/uc?id=1jAXM-MkmWBtPZBJ40SqAmBrWv4xLKAD9) and manually copy it to your *Path of Diablo* folder.
-Once in-game, enable the **custom loot filter** option from the *Settings* menu.
-Any changes made to the filter can be seen by refreshing the same option.
-See the wiki for a [list of item codes](https://pathofdiablo.com/wiki/index.php?title=Loot_Filtration_Codes).

 ## Images
 ![_](/images/miscellaneous_items.png)